Oleh Protasov

 Oleh Valeriyovych Protasov (Олег Валерійович Протасов; born 4 February 1964) is a Ukrainian and Soviet former footballer who played as a striker.
-He was a key member of the Soviet Union national team throughout the 1980s; his 28 goals for the Soviet Union are second in the team's history, behind Oleg Blokhin's 42.
-It should be considered that his first name is often spelled as Oleg on most of international rosters, particularly during his playing career.
+He was a key member of the Soviet Union national team throughout the 1980s; his 29 goals for the Soviet Union are second in the team's history, behind Oleg Blokhin's 42.
+Protasov also holds the record for the number of goals per season by scoring 35 goals.
+It should be considered that his first name is often spelled as Oleg on most international rosters, particularly during his playing career (Russification of Ukraine).

 Club career

 Oleh Protasov started playing football at the age of 8 years old in his hometown of Dnipropetrovsk in Dnipro Dnipropetrovsk, where he played until 1987.
+His father, who was an engineer at Yuzhmash, brought him to the Meteor Stadium.
+Later, Protasov enrolled in the Dnipro-75 sports school led by Igor Vetrogonov.
+In 1983, he was on the champion's roster of Dnipro, which gained its first domestic title.
+While playing for Dnipro during the 1985 season, he became the top goalscorer of the season with 35, which became the record of goals scored in a single season.
+For this achievement, on 13 November 1986, he was awarded the European Silver Shoe during the annual award ceremony held at Le Lido.
+The award was handed to him by former French international footballer Roger Piantoni.

 In 1987, Protasov moved to play for the Soviet-Ukrainian football giants, Dynamo Kyiv.
+His transfer to Dynamo, which took place along with Hennadiy Lytovchenko, was arranged as a compulsory military service.
 In all, in the Soviet Union, he won the Soviet Championship twice and was named Soviet Footballer of the Year in 1987.
-He scored 125 goals in the Soviet Championship, making him the 8th best scorer of all-time of the Championship.
+He scored 125 goals in the Soviet Championship, making him the eighth-best scorer of all time in the Championship.

 Following the fall of the Soviet Union, Oleh Protasov got a chance to play abroad.
-In 1990, he joined Greek side Olympiacos Piraeus.
+In 1990, he joined Greek side Olympiacos Piraeus that was coached by Oleh Blokhin.
 Leaving Olympiacos in 1994, he played in Gamba Osaka, Veria FC, and finally Proodeftiki FC, from where he retired in 1999.